Dwscdv3/FloatingPointPlayground/README.md

 # Floating-Point Playground

-A more intuitive way to experiment with how floating-point numbers represent.
+A more intuitive way to experiment with how floating-point numbers are represented.

 _Currently supports single-precision (32-bit) only._